Frequently Asked Questions

 What about Covid?

-Because of Covid restrictions, single accommodation will be limited.
+Because of Covid restrictions, double accommodations will be limited.
 CDC Guidelines will be followed in assigning double occupancies.
 The Academy's full response to Covid can be found at this link.

 Are scholarships available?